What Else Science Requires of Time

 The Planck time is the time it takes light to travel a Plank length.
 The terms Planck length and Planck time were inventions of Max Planck in the early twentieth-century during his quest to find basic units of length and time that could be expressed in terms only of universal constants.
 He defined the Planck unit of time algebraically as √(ħG/c5) is the square root symbol. ħ is Planck’s constant in quantum theory divided by 2π; G is the gravitational constant in Newtonian mechanics; c is the speed of light in a vacuum in relativity theory.
 Three different theories of physics are tied together in this one expression.
 The Planck time is a theoretically interesting unit of time, but not a practical one.
 No known experimental procedure can detect events that are this brief.

-There are no isolated particles according to quantum mechanics.
-Every ordinary elementary particle is surrounded by a cloud of virtual particles.
+Quantum field theory is an amalgam of the theory of quantum mechanics and the special theory of relativity.
+There are no isolated particles in a vacuum according to quantum field theory because every ordinary elementary particle is surrounded by a cloud of virtual particles.
 Many precise experiments can be explained only by assuming there is this cloud.

 So far, this article has spoken of virtual particles as if they are ordinary, but short-lived, particles.
 This is not quite correct.
 Virtual particles are not exactly particles like the other particles of the quantum fields.
 Both are excitations of these fields, and they both have gravitational effects and thus effects on time, but virtual particles are not equivalent to ordinary quantum particles, although the longer lived ones are more like ordinary particle excitations than the short lived ones.